 The shocking numbers

 Let us quickly disabuse you of this notion through simple numbers.
-In the 2011-12 academic year roughly $185 billion in student aid was awarded to undergraduate students.
-The overwhelming majority of student aid comes from the federal government, representing 49.6% of all aid awarded.
-Institutional aid from colleges and universities is the second largest source at 33.3%, and state governments give 10.3% of total aid.
-A mere 6.8% comes in the form of employer and private scholarships, a number that doesn’t quite support all of the hype.
+In 2014-15 academic year (most recent data available) roughly $184 billion in student aid was awarded to undergraduate students.
+The vast majority of this was money awarded by the federal government and from institutions themselves.
+Only 6% came in the form of employer and private scholarships, a number that doesn’t quite support all of the hype.

-Many parents mistakenly believe that the majority of aid comes in the form of private scholarships, and so they spend precious time scouring through scholarship websites, books and other sources looking for what amounts to only a fraction of total aid awarded each year.
-According to the College Board, only 6.8% of all student aid consists of employer and private scholarships, and yet we hear each year how there are millions of dollars in scholarships that go unused.
+Some websites and guidebooks proliferate the belief are millions of dollars in scholarships that go unused.
 While there is some truth to that statement, the fact also remains that many of those scholarships are inaccessible because the qualifying requirements are so limiting.
 For example, there may be a scholarship at a regional university specifically aimed at a student from a particular county, with a high school GPA of 3.5 or higher, who is majoring in interior design.
 If no incoming student meets these criteria, the scholarship may go unclaimed.

 Private Scholarships can hurt your financial aid package